top of page

 Thinking about growing your practice by hiring a new vet?
 Believe it or not, there are certain things you can do proactively to set your new associate up for success.
 In fact, the long-term profitability of your practice will hinge on how well your team works together for optimal client service.
 Before you bring someone new aboard, make sure you’ve got a plan in place to help them settle in and hit the ground running.
 Here are a few tips to get you started.

-Invest in onboarding
+Invest in Onboarding

 Hiring someone new should involve more than simply filling out paperwork and introducing them to the team.
 The best way to set someone up for success is to lay a strong foundation right from the get-go.
 This is why having a structured onboarding program is so important.
 The goal should be to get your new hire immersed in the culture of your practice right away.
 Don’t forget the things you may otherwise take for granted, such as scheduling policies, practice workflow and clinic roles.
 Helping your new hire learn the ropes quickly can help them to feel welcome and reduce their time-to-productivity.

-Set up a mentorship
+Set Up a Mentorship

 It can take years to acquire some of the skills experienced vets have amassed.
 Why not reduce the learning curve for your new associate by setting him or her up with a mentor?
 Many essential components of the job involve things that cannot be adequately taught or learned in school, such as how to deal with an emotional client or maintain a warm bedside manner with pets and their owners.
 Rather, these soft skills are better learned in practice.
 Mentorship can facilitate this transfer of skills much more efficiently.